-It's amazing just how many medical myths there are (1) to choose / to be chosen from, but one part of the body seems to attract more than its fair (2) share / arrangement, and that's the brain.
+choose / chosen from, but one part of the body seems to pay /hisse attract more than its fair (2) share / diversity, and that's the brain.
 One of my favourite brain myths is the idea that we only use 10% of it.
-It's an (3) upsetting / appealing idea because it suggests the possibility that we could become so much more intelligent, successful or creative, (4) if only / so that you could (5) "harness" that wasted 90%.
-This might inspire us to try harder, but unfortunately that doesn't mean there is any truth in it.
+It's an (3) upsetting / appealing idea + because it suggests the possibility that we could become so much more intelligent, successful or creative (4) if/but we lead/cause could (5) "harness" that wasted 90%.
+This might inspire us

+(5b) to try / trying harder but unfortunately there is not any truth in it.
+It is just a popular myth.

-- 5. "harness" is closest in meaning to ----.
+5. "harness" is closest in meaning to ---- USE

-- A) scrutinize

-- B) attach
+A) scrutinize search in detail B) attach ilistirmek eklemek

-- C) exploit

-- D) denounce

-- E) exceed